The 6 Ws of social content

 Each platform you choose to operate in needs its own content strategy.
 If the piece of content you want to post isn’t right for a particular platform, don’t post it there.

-The platform-specific optimisations are many and granular, but it’s these one-percents that will give your content an extra boost, not a blanket of platform-agnostic mediocrity.
+The platform-specific optimisations are many and minute, but it’s these one-percents that will give your content an extra boost, not a blanket of platform-agnostic mediocrity.

 How else can I say this?